 The TeX Users Group (TUG) offers a selection of Lucida fonts designed by Bigelow & Holmes, with support for both mathematical and text typesetting.
-TUG provides a set of Lucida fonts in OpenType format, and a slightly different set in Type 1 font format.
+TUG provides a set of Lucida fonts in OpenType format, and a somewhat different set in Type 1 font format.

 To order the fonts in either format, please use this online order form for the Lucida fonts.
 (By the way, other TeX-related items, including software and journal issues, are available through the TUG store.)